Illinois CSS

 New: Lesson Plans available

-Please note that the lesson plans that have been posted in our current newsletter as well as the Winter 2008 newsletter are now available as printable PDF files.
-We will begin an archive of these lesson plans, available on the Links page.
+Please note that the lesson plans that have been posted in our newsletter are now available as printable PDF files.
+We will begin an archive of these lesson plans, available on the Resources page.

 Membership

-You can now take out a new membership or renew your existing membership online.
+You can now take out a or online.
 We hope this will make it easier to keep your membership in ICSS current.
 Remember, it is because of your memberships that we are able to keep you informed of what is happening with social studies in the state and provide you with ideas that you can use in your classrooms through our publications and conferences.

 Awards and Grants Info